Case Study: Managing DBS renewals

 Click to see a larger version

-2. After ten days I'll get a ChurchSuite notification reminding me to check my Thirtyone:eight account to see if they've completed the online application.
-If they haven't, I can either send "reminder email 2", or re-send the request "email 1", or I may even telephone the person.
+2. After ten days, I'll get a ChurchSuite notification reminding me to check my Thirtyone:eight account to see if they've completed the online application.
+If they haven't, I can either send "reminder email 2" or re-send the request "email 1"; I may even telephone the person.
 I'll add a Note against the person to record what I've done.
 I may need to postpone the due date so that I get a further reminder to check on progress in a few days.
 I won't process them through to the next stage until the online/paper application is completed.

 Adding the Flow